zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

-if in the change log 'added user id "1"' is shown, shown instead of the user id the username.
-And 'added user' should be replace with a translatable 'set owner to'

 add an entry to the user changelog test data, so that here src/test/resources/web/html/object_pages/sys_log.html the entry 'added view id ""' is shown

 if in the change log the entry is 'id' try to show the name instead if given in the change log